AbhayTr/AbhayTr/README.md

 - Proficient in Web scraping from the most authenticated and automated environments, using frameworks like Selenium and Beautiful Soup.

-I am also an AI/ML enthusiast and am currently experimenting in the field of AI/ML.
-I also like to create small games as a hobby.
-I am also a technology enthusiast and love making scalable software to solve real-world day-to-day problems.
-I am currently pursuing a Bachelor of Technology - Computer Science and Engineering (2021-25).
+Currently experimenting in the field of AI/ML.
+Pursuing Bachelor of Technology - Computer Science Engineering (2021-25).

 I would like to welcome you to my GitHub projects.
 I hope you find them interesting.
 Happy project surfing!